micahgodbolt/fluent-ui-react-staging/packages/base/src/components/README.md

 #### Menu Items
 ##### On Item Click
-The on item click should be supplied indidivdually by the parent
+The on item click should be supplied individually by the consuming component

 ##### Focus
 The menu item should change border and background color on focus.